When a debt collector calls, the conversation often seems all too one-sided.

 Federal law, grounded in the Fair Debt Collection Practices Act, gives you both legal rights, and tools to enforce those rights.

-Consider moving the conversation to paper.
+Consider moving the conversation to paper where you can use those rights.

 The new federal agency, the Consumer Financial Protection Bureau, has posted template letters that you can adapt for dealing with dubious debt collectors.